smorf-ntsg/naip-chm/README.md

 **Arguments:**
 *   `--naip-quad`: Path to the input 4-band NAIP imagery (R, G, B, NIR).
 *   `--output-dir`: Directory where the output CHM GeoTIFF and report will be saved.
-*   `--model-checkpoint`: Path to the trained model weights.
+*   `--model-checkpoint`: Path to the model weights.
 *   `--config`: Path to the configuration YAML file.
 *   `--static-rasters-dir`: Directory containing the environmental conditioning rasters.
 *   `--chip-size`: (Optional) Processing chip size (default: 432).